 Automating your bids with Google Ads can deliver better, more informed bids while saving you time.
 In this guide, we’ll talk about why you should use automated bidding, ideally a Smart Bidding strategy.
+This guide will primarily focus on Search campaigns.
 We’ll also cover which strategy to choose and how to test automated bidding in your account.

-1. Take advantage of auction-time bidding with Google Ads
+1. Deliver better performance using auction-time bidding with Google Ads

 - Bid to the user’s auction-time context via Smart Bidding.